FOR IMMEDIATE RELEASE

 Amteck employees from every area of service spent time with Lock, explaining their day-to-day responsibilities and providing her with numerous examples of how they use STEM skills to accomplish their goals and tasks.
 Lock hopes to use simplified versions of these real-world examples as STEM projects for her students this coming year.

 STEM programs help open the door of creative problem solving and practical application to students who may want alternative options to a liberal arts degree from a university.
-“A lot of times kids just hear “college, college, college” and planting this seed of excitement for something beyond,” stated Dr. Carolyn Tyler, Finley Elementary School Principal.
+“A lot of times kids just hear “college, college, college” and planting this seed of excitement for something beyond,” stated Dr. Carolyn Tyler, Dyer County Schools Elementary Schools Supervisor.
 “Amteck does not require a four-year college degree for most of their positions (even leadership roles), so it is important that students at every level are aware that they can have successful, well-paying, and fulfilling careers without going into debt,” said Jon Dougherty, Amteck’s Director of Education.